 13+ Signs You’re Ready To Move In Together

 1. It feels like the next natural step

 Moving in together with your significant other is an exciting and natural next step forward if you have been in a long-term commitment.
-You spend nights together, or you’ve got some of your important items in your boo’s apartment.
-Moving in together feels like the next natural step when you feel you shouldn’t have to commute between the two spaces to be together.
+You spend nights together, or you’ve got some of your important items in your partner’s apartment.
+Moving in together feels like the next natural step when you feel you shouldn’t have to commute between the two spaces to reunite.

 There are other signs, but spending significant time together is a natural indicator to take your relationship to the next step.

 You wake up cuddled together in bed, you don’t have to pack your bag for staying the night, and you have more than a pair of clothes stacked in your partner’s apartment.
 Your toothbrush has a home in the bathroom cabinet, you cook and clean together, and you have a key to each other’s apartment.